Skip to main content

 Karnataka trip 4 - Halebeedu

 The next day saw us drove towards Halebeedu.
 Belur and Halebeedu temples are said to be the twin temples in this vicinity.
 We had to cross Belur from Lakunda to reach Halebeedu.
 This took us around 55 minutes to reach.
-We parked our car in the allocated parking lot and walked to towards the temple after paying the parking fees.
+We parked our car in the allocated parking lot and walked towards the temple after paying the parking fees.
 We saw several school children making their trip to the temple.
-Inside the temple near the Hoysaleswarar shrine there is a circular space where danseur should to dance.
+Inside the temple near the Hoysaleswarar shrine there is a circular space where danseurs used to dance.
 The school children are asked to sit here while their guide explains the importance structures of the temple.

 The entrance to the shrine of Lord Shiva the temple deity is intricately designed.
 Top of the entrance has small sculptures which are very detailed.
 Here again we saw the pillar carvings similar to the Belur temple.
 The ring like structures on the pillar are said to have been done with the help of horses.
 Ropes tied to the horses when pulled either side would make those markings on the pillar.
 The ring marks in the adjacent pillars are carved in similar fashion with minute ones too.